Teen with Down syndrome removed from Alaska Airlines flight after vomiting

 In a Twitter direct message exchange with the airline that Hess shared with NBC News, an Alaska Airlines representative said: "I'm truly sorry for your family's experience.
 Safety of all passengers is our number one priority.
 I am glad to see that we re-booked them at no fee in the morning.
 I apologize that we cannot provide hotels in these situations."

-Alaska Airlines spokeswoman Ann Johnson later said that the teenager with Down syndrome presented a possible health threat.
+Alaska Airlines spokeswoman Ann Johnson later said that the teenager presented a possible health threat.
 "The family was not able to depart on their original flight because the family’s child was visibly ill," she said.

 "Out of an abundance of caution the agent determined that the child was not fit to fly," Johnson said.
 "In the case of a medical-related situation, it is safer for guests to be treated on the ground, as our crew are not trained medical professionals."